corradomonti/learnable-opinion-dynamics/README.md

 ## Reproducibility

-In order to reproduce our experiments, we provide our scripts in `src/experiments`.
+In order to reproduce our experiments, we provide [our scripts in `src/experiments`](tree/master/src/experiments).
 They need a larger set of dependencies, listed in `src/experiments/requirements.txt`.
 In particular, we use [MLflow](https://github.com/mlflow/mlflow) to organize parameters and experiment results.
 To run both sets of experiments, do:

 ```
 cd src/experiments/
 pip install -r requirements.txt
+mlflow ui &
 python experiments-synthetic.py
 python experiments-reddit.py
-mlflow ui
 ```

-Then, you can use the MLflow User Interface to inspect the results of each experiment.
+Then, you can use the MLflow User Interface to inspect the results of each experiment as they are produced.